sverx/devkitSMS/assets2banks/README.md

 This **must** be named *assets2banks.cfg* and it can define/contain what follows:

- * line comments (using the # as first char on the line)
+ * line comments (using the # as first non space char on the line)
- * empty lines (will be ignored)
+ * empty lines (these will be ignored)

 ### assets grouping

-You can create a group of assets.
-Listed assets will be allocated in the same bank (groups are defined using open and close curly braces "{" and "}")
+You can create a group of assets, and the listed assets will be allocated in the same bank.
+Asset groups are defined using open and close curly braces (`{` and `}`) on their own lines.

 For instance:
 ```